Exonoesis/Leviathan-Logic-Engine-Unity/README.md

 ##### Planned
 - Basic card game logic
 - Visual Novel conversational system with character portraits
-- Choice based interactions
+- Choice-based interactions
 - and more!

-The goal is for the engine to support a variety of mechanics from all different genres which can be blended together to create unique game experiences.
+The engine's goal is to support various mechanics from all different genres, blending to create unique game experiences.
 Additional features will be added as new projects call for them.

 ---